rduan036/E2ES/README.md

 roscd e2es
 ./load_world_XXXX.sh
 ````
-Using keyboard to control the MAV in simulator
+Using the keyboard to control the MAV in the simulator
 ````
 roslaunch e2es UAV.launch
 roslaunch e2es keyboard_ctr.launch